-1998: On February 17, 1998, New Orleans rapper Silkk the Shocker dropped his second and most commercially successful album, Charge It 2 Da Game.
+Feb.
+17, 1998: New Orleans rapper Silkk The Shocker dropped his second and most commercially successful album, Charge It 2 Da Game, on this day.

-As the brother of rapper/entrepreneur Master P, Silkk the Shocker had to constantly prove himself as an MC on No Limit Records—a mission he accomplished with the undeniable success of Charge It 2 Da Game.
+As the brother of No Limit Records founder Master P, Silkk The Shocker had to constantly prove himself as a TRU soldier on No Limit Records—a mission he accomplished with the undeniable success of Charge It 2 Da Game.

 The 20-track album was almost fully produced by Beats by the Pound, a renowned production collective also known as The Medicine Men, who were responsible for countless hits that the No Limit Soldiers amassed during their heyday.

-Considered to be his most successful project, the southern rapper's sophomore LP debuted at No. 3 on the U.S. Billboard 200 and claimed the No. 1 spot for Top R&B/Hip-Hop Albums tally for the week ending March 7, 1998.
-It also sold about 300,000 copies in its first week.
-Just one month after its release, Charge It 2 Da Game was certified platinum on March 28, 1998 by the Recording Industry Association of America (RIAA).
+Considered to be his most successful project, Silkk's second LP debuted at No. 3 on the Billboard 200 chart and claimed the No. 1 spot on the Top R&B/Hip-Hop Albums tally for the week ending March 7, 1998.
+It also sold about 300,000 copies in its first week of release.
+One month later, Charge It 2 Da Game was certified platinum on March 28, 1998 by the Recording Industry Association of America (RIAA).